Explore the Beauty of Japanese Fine Art

 In stock

-A beautiful color reprint of a scene from Hokusai’s “100 Views of Mt.
+A woodblock print scene from Hokusai’s “100 Views of Mt.
 Fuji” series titled Mount Fuji seen from Mishima.
 Originally designed in black and white the series was dedicated to the sacred Mount Fuji which to this day holds great significance to the Japanese.

 Approximate dimensions of sheet are 31 cm width and 22.5cm height.